EmotionLab/EEGain/README.md

 **AMIGOS** Dataset: Around 5 to 6 hours.

-estimated time for LOTO_Fixed approach is approximately 20 minutes for each dataset independently
+estimated time for LOSO_Fixed approach is approximately 20 minutes for each dataset independently

 ### **6. License**:
 This code repository is licensed under the [CC BY 4.0 License](LICENSE).